 And the best way to ensure success is to stick to tried and tested solutions and concepts – those that have been tried and tested in the real world on real long-haul bicycle journeys.
 There’s a time and a place to experiment with unproven technology, and cycling round the world is probably not it.

-A Note On The Superficial Boringness Of A World Touring Bike
+A Quick Note On The Superficial Boringness Of A World Touring Bike

 An expedition touring bicycle built on tried and tested principles and designed to do pretty much everything is, by definition, likely to appear pretty ordinary and unremarkable.